mwilkowski80/hands-free/README.md

 ## License

-This project is distributed under your preferred [license](https://choosealicense.com/).
+This project is distributed under the [MIT License](https://opensource.org/licenses/MIT)

-Feel free to replace this section with the actual license text if needed.
+## Known issues
+1. Icons are not ready.
+2. Application is so far tested only on Linux.
+3. I need to provide better documentation on how to run your own Whisper server.

 ---